khalid-hussain/shaheen/chap21.md

 "Our war is a war for the sake of humanity against tyranny and oppression.
 Our victory would be a victory for humanity and our defeat would be the defeat of humanity.
-I will not permit some idiot to be remembered as a scholar in this council who doesn't consider this a jihad.
+I will not permit some idiot to be remembered as a scholar in this council who doesn't consider this a _jihād_.

 Citizens of Granada!
 Why don't you think that we are fighting for that piece of land on which we are standing on?
 If this is snatched away from us, we would